78526Nasir/MedicalStoreManagement/README.md

 # MedicalStoreManagement
-Medical Store Management is a simple program developed by using  java and SQL Server Database.
+Medical Store Management is a simple program developed by using  c# and SQL Server Database.
 This Project Contain some basic feature like

    # Login